GabeScott/standard-works-vault/General Conference/1976 October - “I Have Gained”.md

 # “I Have Gained”

-*By S. Dilworth Young - Of the First Quorum of the Seventy*
+By Elder S. Dilworth Young - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1976 General Conference*